Osceola County School for the Arts: History

 It was proposed to call the new school "Walter Disney Memorial School for the Arts" to capitalize on the draw of the name, but questions regarding policy for naming schools after people persuaded the school board to reject the proposal.
 The school board settled on the district's school naming committee's suggestion of "The Osceola County School for the Arts," and named the 2,100-seat theater "The Osceola Performing Arts Center (OPAC)".

 In 2004, the Florida Department of Transportation approved the installation of a traffic light to be placed at the intersection of the school's entrance and the highway.
 The Osceola County School Board paid more than $50,000 for a temporary signal to be placed at the intersection for two years.

 Renovations on campus began in July 2007 at the Osceola County School for the Arts and the Osceola Performing Arts Center and its Expo Hall, and ended in mid-2008.
 Remodeling included renovating 5,600 square feet of the existing banquet hall into three classrooms, which are used for the Drama, Dance and Orchestra programs.
 The existing storefront glass and doors were replaced, a new awning canopy was added and the acoustical ceiling system and classroom carpets were replaced.
 The new drama room has the option to be converted into a black box theater when necessary.

 OCSA has required school uniforms for its students since Osceola County implemented a uniform dress policy in 2009.
 In addition to the uniform policy implemented across the county, students may wear purple, navy blue, white or black collared shirts, but no school t-shirts or PE uniforms.

 In honor of OCSA's eleventh anniversary, the school hosted a semi-formal gala event on August 15, 2013.
-The gala has been held every year since then, with the exception of 2020 due to the COVID-19 Pandemic.
+The gala has been held every year since, with the exception of 2020 due to the COVID-19 pandemic.